 We considered the historical trends in foreign currency exchange rates and determined that it is reasonably possible that adverse changes in foreign exchange rates of 10% for all currencies could be experienced in the near-term.
-These reasonably possible adverse changes were applied to our total monetary assets and liabilities denominated in currencies other than our functional currency as of the first quarter of fiscal year 2019, to compute the adverse impact these changes would have had (after taking into account balance sheet hedges only) on our income before taxes, to show an impact of \$4.2 million.
+These reasonably possible adverse changes were applied to our total monetary assets and liabilities denominated in currencies other than our functional currency as of the second quarter of fiscal year 2019.
+The adverse impact these changes would have had (after taking into account balance sheet hedges only) on our income before taxes is \$6.7 million.